Comparison

 The Bottom Line

-There's no single "best" tool—it depends on your workflow.
-Casual users should grab DaisyDisk ($10, one-time).
-Power users should combine GrandPerspective + OmniDiskSweeper (free).
-Terminal warriors: ncdu.
-And if you want modern treemap speed with great UX, ByteBeagle bridges the gap.
+There's no single "best" tool.
+It depends on your workflow.
+Casual users should grab DaisyDisk or Bytebeagle, depending on their preference in visualisation ($10, one-time).
+Power users should combine open soucre tooling to get what they need (free).
+Terminal warriors: ncdu or gdu.

 Ready to see your disk clearly?